Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Contributions

-This work contributes \textbf{1)} a dynamic Cosserat rod physics model with a collocation-based discretization of the spatial domain that, in contrast to models that are based on Ritz ansatz functions \cite{Boyer2021}, has \textit{no prior assumptions on the shape} of the continuum robot.
-Unknown system parameters are identified using about \SI{10}{s} of experimental data. \textbf{2)} We present an adaptive \ac{ddpinn} as a surrogate for this dynamic Cosserat rod model.
-This is, to the best of the authors' knowledge, the first time a surrogate model is capable of predicting the entire state of a continuum robot, including strains and velocities, while simultaneously updating the model's parameters.
-Furthermore, it is the largest state-space model (72 states) ever learned using \acp{pinc}.
-The \ac{ddpinn} enables this by accelerating the formerly unfeasible training times. \textbf{3)} We propose an \acf{ukf} to estimate the model states (internal wrenches and velocities) from the measured end-effector positions.
-It uses the \ac{ddpinn} as the state-transition model.
-The \ac{ukf} also estimates the bending compliance online, allowing the controller to adapt to changes in the real \ac{scr}. \textbf{4)} We leverage the \ac{ddpinn} surrogate for real-time nonlinear model predictive control of a soft continuum robot using the \acf{nempc} presented in~\cite{hyatt_model_2020}.
+} The \acf{mpc} approach is often preferred over reinforcement learning because of its good real-world applicability~\cite{hyatt_realtime_2020}.
+For \acfp{scr}, \ac{mpc} is ``a promising but not widely explored controller"~\cite{alessi_rod_2024}.
+However, so far, only simple models with limiting assumptions have been used for real-time nonlinear \ac{mpc} of soft continuum robots with consideration of the robot's dynamics.
+The main challenge in using more complex models, like the dynamic Cosserat rod model, lies in the high computational cost associated with the models and the multi-step prediction horizon inherent to \ac{mpc}.
+Data-driven control approaches like Koopman-operator methods~\cite{haggerty_control_2023}, on the other hand, usually require more real-world training data and need to be retrained if the system changes.
+Armanini et al.~\cite{armanini_soft_2023} highlight neural-network-based surrogate models as a viable means to incorporate complex physical models into real-time control frameworks.
+The existing hybrid approaches, however, rely on rather simple methods with limiting assumptions~\cite{johnson_using_2021,liu_learning_2023}.
+This work's main contributions are: \hlchangestwo{ \begin{enumerate}[label=\textbf{C\arabic*}] \item A dynamic Cosserat rod physics model with a collocation-based discretization of the spatial domain that has \textit{no prior assumptions on the continuum robot shape}.
+It enables precise modeling with only \SI{10}{s} of experimental data for parameter identification. \item An adaptive \ac{ddpinn} as a surrogate for this dynamic Cosserat rod model.
+This is, to the best of the authors' knowledge, the first time a surrogate model is capable of predicting the entire state of a continuum robot, including strains and velocities, while updating the model's parameters online.
+Furthermore, it is the largest state-space model (72 states) learned so far using \ac{pinc}. \item An \acf{ukf} to estimate the model states (internal wrenches and velocities) from the measured end-effector positions using the \ac{ddpinn} as the state-transition model.
+It also estimates the bending compliance online, allowing the controller to adapt to changes in the real \ac{scr}. \item Real-time nonlinear model-predictive \emph{shape} control of a soft continuum robot using the \ac{ddpinn} surrogate within the \acf{nempc}.
 This is, to the best of our knowledge, the first time a \ac{pinn} representing the Cosserat rod model with no additional assumptions is used for control of soft continuum robots.
-The proposed controller is validated both in simulation and in real-world experiments, operating at \SI{70}{Hz} on a \ac{gpu}.
+The proposed controller has been validated in simulation and real-world experiments, as well as against a state-of-the-art Koopman controller. \end{enumerate}}